 Material is selected from respected review sources based on excellence of various factors, including text, illustrations, information content, format, interest, and suitability for children.

 While physical format is not a barrier to inclusion in the collection, some formats are avoided for practical reasons.
 These include pop-up and mechanical books, spiral bound volumes, and books or periodicals designed to be written in, cut apart, or otherwise altered by the reader.
+Books in a series are evaluated in terms of their own merit and may be acquired without the inclusion of other titles in the same series.

 Parents and legal guardians have full responsibility for overseeing their children’s use of library materials.